 One of my dad’s favorite snacks was cornbread and buttermilk.
 Now, if you get grossed out by buttermilk, just scroll on past this part of the post.
 Just warning you now.

 My dad would take cornbread, put it into the bottom of a tall glass and then pour buttermilk over it.
 He’d take a spoon, break up the cornbread and then just eat it all mixed up in the buttercream.

 He’d then leave the glass on the coffee table, apparently just to gross everyone out.
 The buttermilk would make these lines on the glass and it was just…ewww.

 Here’s my question…is this just a southern thing?
 Did anyone else’s parents do this?
 Or maybe do you do it?
 Just curious.
 I’m not sure whether that or my dad’s sardine snacks were worse.
 Ok, my point is we’re not using buttermilk in this cake.
 Yes, I know that was a weird segue, but here we are.

-I used ‘no-taste’ red gel coloring.
+No taste red gel food coloring: I used ‘no-taste’ red gel coloring in this cake.
 There are different brands out there, but I just used the one I had available near me, which was the Wilton brand.
-You can grab it here: No Taste Red Gel coloring.
+You can grab it here.

 I like using the gel food coloring because it’s more concentrated.
 You’re not having to add so much of it and it’s not going to add any unnecessary liquid to your cake batter.